 Integrity, diversity and transparency, in addition to quality, independence, respect, and accountability, form the core values of UEG as a professional non-profit organisation.
 One of UEG’s overall objectives is striving for equality of opportunity and inclusion, in particular regarding to age, gender and nationality.

 Our aim is to provide equal opportunities and foster the involvement of underrepresented groups in all of our activities, creating an environment free from discrimination.
 Recognising individual values, perspectives and needs is vital in this process to prepare us for the future.

-The UEG Equality & Diversity Task Force has been assigned by UEG Council to oversee UEG’s efforts in this regard and to address areas where inequalities throughout the organisation prevail.
+The UEG Equality & Diversity Group has been assigned by UEG Council to oversee UEG’s efforts in this regard and to address areas where inequalities throughout the organisation prevail.